Mike Toglia Preview, Player Props: Rockies vs. White Sox

 White Sox Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the White Sox pitching staff ranks first in the league.
+- The 9.5 strikeouts per nine innings put together by the White Sox pitching staff ranks third in MLB.

+- Scholtens makes the start for the White Sox, his sixth of the season.
+He is 1-5 with a 3.20 ERA and 40 strikeouts through 56 1/3 innings pitched.

-- His most recent appearance came on Saturday against the Milwaukee Brewers, when the righty threw 4 1/3 innings, surrendering four earned runs while allowing five hits.
+- The right-hander last appeared on Saturday against the Milwaukee Brewers, when he went 6 1/3 innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.